Forget What's Sensitive, Remember What Matters: Token-Level Differential Privacy in Memory Sculpting for Continual Learning: Related Work

 Continual learning (CL) for large language models (LLMs) aims to enable models to incrementally acquire new knowledge across multiple tasks while mitigating catastrophic forgetting \cite{yang2025recent}.
 Classical CL techniques, including Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming}, Experience Replay (ER) \cite{rolnick2019experience}, and functional regularization \cite{gomez2022continually} , constrain parameter drift to preserve prior knowledge.
 However, these methods scale poorly with large models and often require full access to task-specific data or gradients.

 Recent research has further explored more efficient and modular paradigms for continual learning.
 For instance, some works decouple parameter updates for different tasks by introducing orthogonal or low-rank subspaces, thereby enabling the effective learning and retention of new knowledge with almost no increase in model parameters \cite{wang2023orthogonal,yadav2023ties}.
 Other studies have focused on constructing dynamic, modular architectures that activate relevant model components for specific tasks at inference time through task routers or a combination of expert models \cite{jung2024pmoe,huai2025cl}.
 Such methods not only enhance the model's scalability and forward transfer capabilities but also offer new solutions for mitigating interference between tasks through explicit functional separation, allowing large models to adapt more flexibly to continuously changing data streams.
-However, most CL methods ignore privacy concerns and assume access to full data or replay buffers, which is not realistic in sensitive domains.
-Some hybrid approaches combine CL and DP, such as \cite{ozdenizci2025privacy}, which incorporate privacy-aware memory or synthetic data.
-However, these studies overlook the balance between privacy preservation and catastrophic forgetting.
-Furthermore, they typically operate at the sequence level and do not offer token-level privacy protection or selective forgetting.
+However, most CL methods ignore privacy or rely on unrealistic full data access.
+A pioneering exception is Desai et al. \cite{desai2021continual}, who introduced a sequence-level DP-CL algorithm using episodic memory. \texttt{PeCL} advances this paradigm by replacing coarse-grained sequence-level perturbations with fine-grained, token-level dynamic noise, and substituting standard episodic memory with privacy-guided memory sculpting to better mitigate catastrophic forgetting.